1. Readmission to membership policy

 - An application for readmission must be reviewed and considered by a Review Panel.

-- The Review Panel must provide to Council its recommendation as to whether the Suspended Practitioner should be readmitted to membership, along with any proposed conditions.
+- The Review Panel must provide to the RACGP Board its recommendation as to whether the Suspended Practitioner should be readmitted to membership, along with any proposed conditions.
 These conditions may include:

 - evidence of ongoing compliance with any conditions imposed by a medical or professional authority;